A Message to Families Regarding Children in Worship

 We know that a worship service can be a long time for a child to sit and pay attention, so we do have children’s activity bags on a rack near the entrance to the sanctuary.
 They include books, activity pages, blank paper and crayons which your children might enjoy.
 You can also encourage your children to bring a favorite book or quiet activity from home.
 Don’t be surprised if your children draw pictures illustrating something in the service or to give as a gift to one of their church friends.
 Even while they are coloring, they are paying more attention than you realize!

 If you and your child must leave the sanctuary for any reason, please hurry back.
 Like Jesus, we want your children to worship with us.
 We do have a nursery downstairs with a paid staff person who will be glad to welcome your children for all or part of the service.
-We also have a Fellowship Hall behind the sanctuary where you and your child can sit, color or draw, or move around while still listening to what’s happening in the sanctuary.
+We also have a Fellowship Hall behind the sanctuary where you and your child can sit, color or draw at the activity table or move around while still seeing and hearing what’s happening in the sanctuary.

 If you need a little help, just ask.
 There are lots of folks here who will lend you a hand.
 We sometimes like to say, “We speak grandparent here.”
 Most of us are parents and grandparents, and we would love to make your family a part of our church family.